pattynextdoor/okizeme-app/src/posts/tips-and-tricks-with-chipp.md

 Chipp's `236H` move sends out a shadow clone horizontally.
 Though this move is safe on block, **you take damage that your clone takes!**

+Not only that, but if you AND your clone are hit, then you seem to receive double damage. *Not sure if this is the case, but was observed in the GIF below.*

 ![Chipp clone getting punished](https://i.ibb.co/qRygcxL/ezgif-com-gif-maker-4.gif)

 This move works well as a combo follow-up and has some utility as a poke.
 However, use caution when using it as a poke in neutral, especially when you're facing an opponent with hard-hitting moves.